The Birth of a UCBC Mooring Buoy

 Finally, the completed buoys were painted white and orange according to guidelines set out by the Navigable Waters Protection Act of Canada.
 While the buoys were being assembled, anchor lines were measured and cut from a huge spool.
 Connection points were spliced into the rope and Line Mussels Scraper were installed.

 The new buoys were funded from sales of 'Diving Howe Sound Reefs and Islands' book (Sold Out) as well as from your donations and a very generous donation of Powerstrand rope from Rissling Services Ltd.

 In addition to protecting Howe Sound reefs from anchor damage, the UCBC mooring buoys have been focal points for the creation of Rockfish Conservation Areas (RCAs) in Howe Sound.
 Once a buoy is in place and on navigational charts, we lobby the government for protection of the site.

-All of our buoy sites are currently protected.
-All of our buoys are looking to be adopted - see our Adopt-a-Mooring-Buoy Project.
+All UCBC Mooring Buoys are looking to be adopted - see our Adopt a Mooring Buoy Project.